 BE BOLD is a new approach to afterschool dance education that aims to make ballet accessible, affordable and fun, especially for young children of color.
 BE BOLD emphasizes a comprehensive approach to learning: children explore the basics of ballet, including movement technique, vocabulary, and etiquette, while also gaining essential life skills and understanding to nurture overall development.
 BE BOLD intends to create a strong sense of belonging.

 Under Misty Copeland’s direction, the BE BOLD program was developed with a diverse set of leaders from ballet, dance education, DEI training, and child development.
-The curriculum includes ballet basics as well as age-appropriate health and wellness content and instruction about music for ballet; mentoring and tutoring will be provided by the community partner sites.
+The framework includes ballet basics as well as age-appropriate health and wellness content and instruction about music for ballet; mentoring and tutoring will be provided by the community partner sites.
 You can learn more about the evaluation and measurement of the BE BOLD program on our Evaluation page.

 BE BOLD launches in fall 2022 as a twice-weekly, twelve-week program in partnership with the Kips Bay Boys & Girls Club and the Madison Square Boys & Girls Club in New York City.